 We understand that teachers need plenty of time to plan and prepare in order to deliver effective lessons and stay on top of their marking.
 We ensure that our teachers have ample regular planning time scheduled into their timetable to prep, co-plan with other teachers, and meet with the teaching team.
 While our teachers work regular school hours (roughly 8:30-16:00, depending on the school), their teaching hours do not exceed 22 hours per week.
 Having regular planning time during school hours also minimizes the amount of work teachers take home, so they can enjoy their personal time and make the most of their experience living abroad.

 We believe that language is best learned in context.
-In addition to language and literacy instruction, our teachers also support students’ language learning by integrating other subjects in English, such as music, art, science, drama, and health (while some background knowledge of these content areas may be beneficial, no specializations or previous experience are required to teach these).
+At all grade levels, each unit is thematically-based.
+In addition to language and literacy instruction, our teachers also support students’ language learning by integrating other subjects in English, such as music, art, science, drama, P.E. and health (while some background knowledge of these content areas may be beneficial, no specializations or previous experience are required to teach these).